0xAX/asm/content/asm_3.md

 	jmp printResult
 ```

-Before jumping to the `int_to_str` sobroutine, we need to do some preparations.
-As you may see we put the value of our sum in the `rax` register and initialize the counter (`rcx` register) with zero.
-This counter will store the number of symbols in the our future string.
-Note that we are using new instruction to initialize the counter - `xor`.
+Before jumping to the `int_to_str` subroutine, we must prepare the data with two instructions:

+1. First, we put the value of our sum in the `rax` register using the `mov` instruction.
+2. Then, we initialize the counter (`rcx` register) with zero.
+This counter will store the number of symbols in our future string.
+To initialize the counter, we use a new instruction - `xor`.
 This instruction is a [bitwise XOR](https://en.wikipedia.org/wiki/Bitwise_operation#XOR) operator which resets bits of the operands to 0 if they are the same.

-The algorithm of the `int_to_str` sobroutine is pretty simple as well.
-We divide our number by `10` to get the digit and add the value `48` to the result of the division.
-Remember about ASCII codes?
-If yes it should be clear why we are doing it.
-As soon as we got the symbolic representation of the current digit we push it on the stack.
-As soon as the given digit is converted we increase our counter of numbers of symbols within the string and check our sum number.
-If it is zero it means we have the resulted string.
-If not, we just repeat the all operations.
+The algorithm of the `int_to_str` subroutine is pretty simple.
+We divide our number by `10` to get the next digit and add the value `48` to the result of the division.
+Remember about the ASCII codes?
+If yes, it should be clear why we are doing it:

+1. As soon as we get the symbolic representation of the current digit, we push it on the stack.
+2. When the given digit is converted, we increase our counter that represents the number of characters within the string.
+3. After that, we check the sum number.
+If it is zero, we have the resulting string.
+If not, we repeat all operations.

-As soon as we will collect all the digits of our sum, they will be stored on the stack.
-So we can print our string with the following code:
+Once we collect all the digits of the sum, they will be stored on the stack.
+Now we can print the string using the following code:

 ```assembly
 ;; Print the result to the standard output.